anisort/comics-platform/README.md

 - The frontend and backend services mount local source directories as volumes for live code iteration.
 - The backend connects to the database using DATABASE_* variables from .env.
 In Docker, DATABASE_HOST should stay as pg (the Compose service name).

+## Genres seeding
+- The backend includes an automatic seeding step for default comic genres on application startup.
+- By default (in non-production), seeding runs unless explicitly disabled; in production it runs only if explicitly enabled.
+- Control via environment variables:
+  - SEED_ON_START=true: force seeding on startup in any environment.
+  - SEED_ON_START=false: disable seeding on startup.
+  - If NODE_ENV is not "production" and SEED_ON_START is not set to "false", seeding will run by default.
+- The predefined genres seeded (if missing) are: action, adventure, comedy, drama, fantasy, horror, mystery, romance, sci-fi, superhero, thriller.
+- Seeding is idempotent: it only inserts genres that do not already exist, so re-running is safe.
+- In Docker Compose, SEED_ON_START is set to true for the backend service by default.
+You can change this in docker-compose.yaml or override it when running containers.

 ## Environment variables
 See env.example.
 Key variables:
 - FRONTEND_URL: defaults to http://localhost:4200 for dev